Chapter 10 – Administrative Procedures

 10.20.12 The normal contract year shall coincide with the fiscal year of the University, beginning July 1 and ending June 30.

 10.20.13 New faculty members may normally expect their first payroll check within two weeks after the beginning of the academic year, and payments shall be made biweekly thereafter.
-Before the first of November a faculty member whose initial appointment is on an academic year basis shall receive a separate check covering the period from July 1 to the beginning of the pay period covered by his/her first payroll check.
-Administrative Report September 2015
+Before the first of November faculty members whose initial appointment is on an academic year basis shall receive separate checks covering the period from July 1 to the beginning of the pay period covered by their first payroll checks.
+Administrative Report September 2015, #21-22-6

 10.20.14 A faculty member on an academic year basis who resigns after July 1 and prior to the beginning of the fall semester shall reimburse the University for the total amount of all salary checks received for the period after July 1.

 10.20.15 The bi-weekly salary payments are made on Fridays.
 Ordinarily there will be 26 such Fridays in the fiscal year.